coinosis/owl/README.md

 ## Submit your changes

-1. Add the relevant tests in `test.js`
+1. Add the relevant tests in the `test` folder
 2. Make sure all tests are successful: `npm test`
+3. Correct any linting errors: `npx eslint .`
-3. Create a pull request targeting the `dev` branch
+4. Create a pull request targeting the `dev` branch

 ## interact with the database